yijunyu/rust-diagnostics/README.md

 - [x] Insert rendered diagnostic messages in the second comment.
 - [x] Add an option `--fix` to do risky fix whenever possible.
 - [x] Separate the output files into a different folder, but keep using the same ".rs" file extension
+- [x] Measure the number of warnings per KLOC

 ## Acknowledgement